PNS Nasr

 PNS Nasr (A47) is a Type 905 replenishment oiler of the Pakistan Navy.
 The oiler was constructed in the People's Republic of China by the Dalian Shipbuilding Industry Company and entered service in 1987.

 History

+PNS Nasr (A47) participating in the International Fleet Review 2022.

 Nasr was ordered by Pakistan in late-1986 and completed to Pakistani requirements.
 She entered service in 1987.

 A Phalanx CIWS was installed in 1995; it may have come from the retired County-class destroyer PNS Babur.

 On 21 October 1998, the oiler suffered minor damage from being rammed by the commercial tanker Sun Marsat at Karachi.

 In April 2003, Nasr and deployed to the Port of Chittagong in Bangladesh to support the Bangladeshi Navy.
 In 2006, she visited Langkawi in Malaysia before reporting back her homeport.

 She provided relief to the Maldives after the 2004 Indian Ocean earthquake and tsunami, and was the first foreign contingent to start rescue operations there.

 Nasr participated in the 2014 Kakadu military exercise in Australia.
 A crewman deserted on September 7 at around 04:30 while the ship was docked at Darwin; he was found on September 8.